subugoe/goe_covid_notebooks/README.md

 #### `./jupyter/analysis/`
 If you're interested in using the pre-compiled tables, you can find some example analyses inside the notebooks in this folder.
-All of them can be executed using [Binder](https://mybinder.org/v2/gh/subugoe/goe_covid_notebooks/HEAD).
+They can be executed using [Binder](https://mybinder.org/v2/gh/subugoe/goe_covid_notebooks/HEAD).
 Here, no connection to  Google BigQuery is necessary.

 The Jupyter notebook `dashboard.ipynb` illustrates how a simple dashboard can be created using the Göttingen Campus COVID-19 publication data.
+This notebook does only work locally, not on Binder.

 More documentation can be found inside the notebooks themselves.